nodejs/node/CONTRIBUTING.md

 Collaborators and has passed the CI, as long as there is consensus (no objections from a Collaborator), it can be merged by a Collaborator.
-But, if there are non-trivial changes in this Pull Request, it still needs to wait for at least another 48 hours (72 hours on a weekend).
+But, if there are non-trivial changes in this Pull Request, it still needs to wait for at least another 48 hours (72 hours on a weekend) so that more input can be made before it gets landed.
+If the Pull Request is labeled as `semver-major`, the wait could be longer, because it introduces changes that can potentially break other people's code in the Node.js ecosystem, and can not be released until the major version number of Node.js increases.
+All these precautions are important because Node.js is widely used, so don't be discouraged!

 When the Pull Request is landed, the person who land this will post a comment to the Pull Request page mentioning the commit(s) in which